Fraud (Trials Without a Jury) Bill

-The Fraud (Trials Without a Jury) Bill 2007 was a proposed Act of Parliament introduced Home Secretary John Reid.
+The Fraud (Trials Without a Jury) Bill 2007 was a proposed act of Parliament introduced Home Secretary John Reid.

+Provisions

 Its intention was to abolish trials by jury in complex fraud cases in England, Wales and Northern Ireland by amending section 43 of the Criminal Justice Act 2003.
+The government said that it would only apply to approximately 6 cases per year.

+Legislative passage

-The Bill was given its First Reading in the House of Commons on 16 November 2006.
+The bill was given its first reading in the House of Commons on 16 November 2006.
 In a highly unusual move it was blocked by the House of Lords using a delaying tactic voted on 20 March 2007.